Rinsen-ji, Buddhist temple in Arashiyama, Japan.

 The temple displays painted sliding doors created by master artists of the 16th century and houses a wooden statue of its founder in a dedicated hall.
 These artworks show visitors the artistic traditions connected to Zen Buddhism during the temple's early years.

-Beneath the Founder's Hall, a natural stone formation shaped like a lotus marks the burial site of the master who spent his final days at this temple.
-This quiet grave often goes unnoticed by visitors, yet it lies at the heart of the temple's spiritual story.
+Beneath the Founder's Hall lies a natural stone formation shaped like a lotus flower, marking the burial place of the Zen master who spent his last days at this site.
+Most visitors walk over this spot without realizing what rests below them.

 The community of curious travelers